What You Need To Know About Deceased Estates

 - Receiving income such as interest, dividends and rental income from assets such as shares or property that you inherited

 If it is deemed that you are ‘presently entitled’ to the income of a deceased estate, you need to include it in your tax return.
 For example, if the deceased person owned a rental property that continued generating rental income after their death, as the beneficiary you may become presently entitled to that rental income and therefore need to include it in your own tax return.
+According to the ATO, beneficiaries should understand their tax obligations when inheriting income-producing assets.

 There are also issues to consider when receiving superannuation death benefits as a beneficiary.
 The super fund’s trustee typically determines who is to receive the benefits, and the tax consequences depend on many things including: